 Do you raise your own pigs?

 Or have you ever considered purchasing a whole hog from a local farmer?
-If so, then you may have recently checked into the prices of having someone process meat for you.
+If so, then you may have recently looked into the prices of having someone process meat for you.

 Well, don’t be surprised when that fresh meat suddenly gets a little more expensive.

-So if you are interested, I recommend that you first check out this resource on how to butcher a pig.
+If you are interested, I recommend that you first have look at how to butcher a pig.
 Then read on so I can tell you what to do with it once the animal has been butchered and is ready to head for your freezer.

 Here is what you do:

 1. Let the Meat Take Some Time Off